robulouski/voidy-bootstrap/README.rst

 Similarly, a `Bootswatch <http://bootswatch.com/>`_ theme can be easily integrated.
 Select a theme and download the files.
 Place all the necessary CSS files in ``static/css``.
-Set ``MAIN_LOCAL_STYLESHEET`` to the filename of the main Bootstrap CSS file, and put any additional CSS files in the ``STYLESHEETS`` array.
+Set ``MAIN_LOCAL_STYLESHEET`` to the filename of the main Bootstrap CSS file, and specify any additional CSS files in the ``STYLESHEETS`` array.